Chart Color Schemes

 McCrae is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The latest Census evaluation revealed that McCrae's dwelling structure comprised 93.2% houses and 6.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 93.2% houses and 14.5% other dwellings.
-Home ownership in McCrae was at 54.4%, with mortgaged dwellings at 29.9% and rented dwellings at 15.6%.
-The median monthly mortgage repayment was $2,000, higher than Melbourne metro's $1,989.
-The median weekly rent in McCrae was $392, compared to Melbourne metro's $380.
-Nationally, McCrae's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+In McCrae, as per the latest Census evaluation, 93.2% of dwellings were houses, with the remaining 6.8% comprising semi-detached homes, apartments, and other types.
+This compares to Melbourne's metropolitan area where 85.5% of dwellings are houses and 14.5% are other types.
+Home ownership in McCrae stood at 54.4%, with mortgaged properties making up 29.9% and rented dwellings accounting for 15.6%.
+The median monthly mortgage repayment in the area was $2,000, exceeding Melbourne's metro average of $1,989.
+The median weekly rent in McCrae was $392, compared to Melbourne's metropolitan figure of $380.
+Nationally, McCrae's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing